Violin care

 Remove the peg as described above and apply some ordinary chalk (blackboard chalk) to the parts of the peg that seat in the peg box, they usually show up as shiny bands around the peg.
 You will need to be more generous with chalk than soap, better than chalk is artists pastel, it is not quite so harsh and has the added advantage of being able to find a good colour match.
 Sometimes pegs will require both treatments.

 If you are replacing the whole set, just change one string at a time this is much better for the violin as it avoids drastic alterations in tension.
-If you have tailpiece adjusters fitted be careful how you fit the string through the adjuster, it is easy to damage the string, there is not much room to spare.
+If you have tailpiece adjusters fitted be careful how you fit the string through the adjuster, it is easy to damage the string or the winding, there is not much room to spare.
 Please see our strings information page for more comprehensive fitting instructions together with lots of information on many of the different types available.

 The bridge is the most important fitting on the exterior of the violin and on its shape, height, position and angle depends to a great extent the sound of your violin.
 It is not fixed in position but is only held in place by the tension of the strings passing over its top edge.
 A violin maker or restorer aims to make a bridge which will transmit the most vibration energy from the strings to the body.
 This vibration is transmitted through the bridge and sound post to the body of the violin (mainly the top and back), which allows the sound to effectively radiate into the air.
 The body of the violin acts as a "sound box" to amplify the sound of the vibrating strings and make them audible.
 (In reality, there is no "amplification": the vibrating top and back plates of the body simply increase the loudness of the sound since they have a larger surface area.